 The 2022 referendum reinstituted a bicameral legislature consisting of the newly added National Council of Regions and Districts and the Assembly of Representatives of the People (ARP).
-While no representatives of the National Council have been elected as of December 2023, it is to be comprised of 3 members from each regional council and 1 from each district council.
-The ARP is composed of 151 members elected in single-seat constituencies and 10 members elected from the
+As of December 2023, the National Council is comprised of 3 members from each Regional Council and 1 member from each District Council, totaling 77 seats.
+The ARP is composed of 151 members elected in single-seat constituencies and 10 members elected from the Tunisian diaspora.

-Tunisian diaspora.
 Members of both houses are to serve 5-year terms.